 General Competition Rules

-These Competition Rules apply to World Para Swimming Recognised Competitions.
+These Rules apply to all World Para Swimming Recognised Competitions.

 Competition Management

+At all World Para Swimming Approved Competitions, the organising committee or relevant governing body shall appoint a sufficient number of officials to ensure the fairness, integrity and safety of the Competition.

+At all World Para Swimming Approved Competitions, World Para Swimming shall be responsible for the appointment of a Technical Delegate and/or Assistant Technical Delegate, at its discretion.

-At IPC Games and IPC Competitions, World Para Swimming shall appoint the Technical Delegate, the Assistant Technical Delegate if required, and shall appoint or approve the following minimum number of Officials to run the Competition:
+At all IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions, World Para Swimming shall have the right to appoint or approve the following minimum number of Technical Officials to run the Competition, at its discretion:

-Referee (2)
+Referees (2);

-Control-Room Supervisor (1)
+Control-Room Supervisor (1);

-Judges of Stroke (4)
+Judges of Stroke (4);

-Starters (2)
+Starters (2);

-Chief Inspector of Turns (2, 1 at each end of the pool)
+Chief Inspector of Turns (2 total, 1 at each end of the pool);

-Inspectors of Turns (1 at each end of each lane)
+Inspectors of Turns (1 at each end of each lane);

-Clerks of Course (2)
+Clerks of Course (2);

-Chief Classifier (1) and a Classification Panel if applicable

-Announcer (1) (if required by World Para Swimming)
+Announcer (1) (if required by World Para Swimming).

-For WPS Approved Competitions, World Para Swimming appoints the Classification Panel if applicable and the Local Organising Committee (LOC) shall appoint an appropriate number of technical Officials.
+At all World Para Swimming Recognised Competitions where international classification is to be offered, World Para Swimming shall be responsible for the appointment of the Classification Panel.

-For IPC Games, IPC Competitions and WPS Sanctioned Competitions, a LOC shall be appointed to manage the Competition, under the direction of WPS.
-The LOC, with the approval of World Para Swimming, shall be responsible for the delivery of the entire Competition, including the installation and operation of all technical equipment prior to and during Competition.
+For IPC Games, World Para Swimming Championships and WPS Sanctioned Competitions, a LOC shall be appointed to manage the competition, under the direction of WPS.
+The LOC, with the approval of World Para Swimming, shall be responsible for the delivery of the entire Competition, including the installation and operation of all technical equipment prior to and during competition.

 Officials

+This section sets out the roles and responsibilities of each of the Technical Officials who may be appointed to act at World Para Swimming Recognised Competitions, and any Rules specific to that role not otherwise set out in these Rules and Regulations.